21 Top Things to Do in Tbilisi, Georgia’s Amazing Capital

 It’s also worth asking at your accommodation as mine had a stack of these travel cards they lend out to guests for free!

-A great time to visit Mtatsminda Park is near sunset so that the colours in the sky, and reflecting down on Tbilisi, are at their best.
+A great time to visit Mtatsminda Park is near sunset so that the colours in the sky, reflecting down on Tbilisi, are at their best.

 #15 Discover Delicious Cafes